1. What accreditation standards are followed in India?

-The hospitals align to JCI or the NABH accreditation which are stringent and oriented to the highest standards for medical delivery
+Indian hospitals adhere to stringent JCI or the NABH accreditation to ensure highest standards in healthcare parameters.

-2. How much time will I have to wait for admission to a hospital and for procedure to get done
+2. How much time will I have to wait for admission in the hospital and getting a procedure done?

-- Medical History/ Records/ Test reports/ Doctor referral notes/ X-rays
+- Medical History/ Records/ Test Reports/ Doctor Referrals / X-rays.

-- Contact details – Residence/ Driver’s license/ Passport copies
+- Contact details (Proofs)– Residence Address/ Driver’s license/ Passport copies.

-Vaccinations and up-to-date immunizations are a safeguard for any international travel.
+Yes!
+Vaccinations and up-to-date immunisations are a must for any international travel.
 However, please check with the doctor in your home country, any Government advisory and also the hospital in India as to what should be taken.
-The recommended vaccinations would normally be from the following list:

 - Measles, Mumps and Rubella (MMR)